nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

     * 1a1.
 GamerBook notifies user the correct input format.

       Use case ends.
 * 1b.
-User enters only the start of the range.
+User enters only the starting time.
     * 1b1.
 GamerBook returns all contacts that overlaps with the single time point.

       Use case ends.